GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/openid-connect.md

 holds the credentials (like a username/ password) and information about the subject.
 The Gluu Server is an OP.

-- The *Relying Party* or  *RP* is software, like a mobile application or website, which needs to authenticate the subject.
+- The *Relying Party* or  *RP*  or *client* is software, like a mobile application or website, which needs to authenticate the subject.
 The RP is an OAuth client. [oxd](https://oxd.gluu.org) is an RP.

+!!!
+Note
     Read [this blog](http://gluu.co/oauth-saml-openid) for a good overview of OpenID Connect versus SAML.

-## OpenID Connect in the Gluu Server
+## Gluu Server OP

-The Gluu Server passes all [OpenID Provider conformance profiles](http://openid.net/certification/).
-It supports the all the current specifications: Core, Dynamic Client Registration, Discovery, Form Post Response Mode, Session Management, and the draft for Front Channel Logout.
+The Gluu Server passes all [OpenID Provider conformance profiles](http://openid.net/certification/) and supports the following OpenID Connect specifications: Core, Dynamic Client Registration, Discovery, Form Post Response Mode, Session Management, and the draft for Front Channel Logout.

 ### OpenID Connect APIs

 Review the Gluu Server's OpenID Connect API endpoints in the [API Guide](../api-guide/openid-connect-api.md).

 ### OpenID Connect Flows

-The Gluu Server supports all flows defined in the Core spec, including implicit, code, and hybrid.
+The Gluu Server supports all flows defined in the [Core spec](http://openid.net/specs/openid-connect-core-1_0.html), including implicit, code, and hybrid flows.
 The implicit flow, where the token and id_token are returned from the authorization endpoint, should only be used for applications that run in the browser, like a Javascript client.

 The code flow or hybrid flow should be used for server side applications, where code on the web server can more securely call the token endpoint to obtain a token.
 The most useful response type for the hybrid flow is "code id_token".
 Using this flow, you can verify